-This report details the data assessment results for fish tissue samples collected in 2016 throughout the Elkhorn and Missouri Tributaries River basins.
-A total of 91 fish tissue samples were collected from 8 streams/rivers and 34 lakes/reservoirs (see Figure 1 and Methods Section for site descriptions).
+This report details the data assessment results for fish tissue samples collected in 2022 in the Elkhorn and Missouri Tributaries River basins.
+A total of 46 fish tissue samples were collected from three streams/rivers and 29 lakes/reservoirs (see Figure 1 and Methods Section for site descriptions).

-Currently, Nebraska has 141 state-issued advisories.
+Currently, Nebraska has 137 state-issued advisories.
 The primary contaminants of concern in Nebraska fish and most other states continues to be mercury and PCBs.
 The EPA has issued a nationwide fish consumption advisory regarding mercury in all fish species.
 Women of child-bearing age and children under 15 years of age are the population most sensitive to the effects of mercury.